-Research in Biomedical Sciences (Masters Lab Rotation) - MSBS 593A
+Research in Biomedical Sciences (Masters Research Rotation) - MSBS 593A

 The goal of the 2 credit master’s laboratory rotation is to give students exposure to basic or clinical scientific research.
 This is accomplished by students spending at least 60 hours in a research lab, as well as submitting a final report to the course director of Research in Biomedical Sciences (Dr. Stephen Garrett).
 As soon as the student has completed the 60 hours and submitted their report, they should ask their mentor to Email Dr. Garrett to confirm completion of the 60 hour minimum.